unforgiven-development/EnhancedEthernet/README.md

 first generation of the official **Arduino Ethernet shield**, which utilizes the **WIZnet W5100** chipset.

+## Enhancements ##

+As implied by the name, there are some _enhancements_ to be expected.

+The primary enhancement _(which happened to be the motivation for this project)_ is the addition of hardware interrupt support for the **WIZnet W5100** Ethernet shield on AVR-based Arduino platforms.

+It's likely that additional enhancements will work their way in, as well.
+A list can be found below:
+* Hardware Interrupt Support

 ## License ##

 	Copyright (c) 2017 Gerad Munsch <gmunsch@unforgivendevelopment.com>